openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 there is no objection from existing maintainers, the role will be conferred.

-If consensus cannot be reached lazily, a vote of existing maintainers will be taken.
+If consensus cannot be reached lazily [#lazy_concensus]_, a vote of existing maintainers will be taken.
 Maintainers can approve a nomination with the approval of at least three quarters of the members.